Intelligent Transportation Systems

 CIP Phase I – Assessment of US1/SR5

 In an effort to maximize the effectiveness of existing corridors and recognize changing local conditions, the TPO has undertaken a series of corridor implementation studies that will provide an assessment of some of our primary transportation corridors.
-The TPO, in partnership with Volusia County, the Florida Department of Transportation (FDOT), Votran, and all the jurisdictions along the corridor have worked together on a collection and analysis of all transportation studies previously undertaken on US1/SR5 from the Brevard County line to I-95 in Ormond Beach.
+The TPO, in partnership with Volusia County, the Florida Department of Transportation (FDOT), Votran, and all the jurisdictions along the corridor has worked together on a collection and analysis of all transportation studies previously undertaken on US1/SR5 from the Brevard County line to I-95 in Ormond Beach.

 CIP Phase II – Corridor Review of US1/SR5

-US 1 has been the subject of more than 140 studies and plans in the past 15 years, ranging from contrasting proposals to widen the roadway to plans to redevelop it as a complete street and enhance bicycle, pedestrian and transit travel.
-Phase I of the study compiled all previous studies and developed a database of current and proposed projects associated with US 1.
+US 1 has been the subject of more than 140 studies and plans over the past 15 years, ranging from contrasting proposals to widen the roadway to plans to redevelop it as a complete street and enhance bicycle, pedestrian and transit travel.
+Phase I of this study compiled all previous studies and developed a database of current and proposed projects associated with US 1.
 Additionally, goals and objectives for US 1 were determined through close work with a corridor-wide working group.
-A conclusion of Phase I was the desire to improve multi-modal travel (including bicycle, pedestrian and transit travel) along and across US 1.
+One conclusion of Phase I was the desire to improve multi-modal travel (including bicycle, pedestrian and transit travel) along and across US 1.

-Phase II was undertaken to build upon these results and to determine the most effective way for US 1 to better serve bicyclists, pedestrians and transit, while still maintaining suitable automobile capacity.
+Phase II was undertaken to build upon these results and to determine the most effective way for US 1 to better serve bicyclists, pedestrians, and transit while still maintaining suitable automobile capacity.
 The study considers the local jurisdictions’ plans, desires and future visions and the function of US 1 from both corridor-wide and regional perspectives.